hb9fxq/setup_sdr/README.md

 ## SetupGrcOnUbuntu1804.sh

-Install GNU Radio 3.8 and various OOTs and SDR tools from source on Ubuntu 18.04 LTS with the following components from source.
+Install GNU Radio 3.8, various OOTs and SDR tools from source on Ubuntu 18.04 LTS with the following components from source.

 ONLY TESTED ON UBUNTU 18.04.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

-Be sure to add "export PYTHONPATH=/usr/local/lib/python3/dist-packages/:$PYTHONPATH" to your .bashrc or .zshrc

 * UHD  v3.15.0.0
 * GR maint-3.8